 The three tests are:

 - Relationship of the Parties – contracts are important

 A great PDF from the IRS can be found at this link.
 The PDF breaks the three elements down even further.
 Of course, discussing everything with your tax professional is always recommended by the IRS.
 The California Dynamex decision should be a conversation starter.

 One area from the PDF that I had not covered was the test the IRS gives when doing an employee audit.
-They are:

 - Consistency test – everyone that has the same job type is paid as a subcontractor

 - Reasonable basis test – this one needs to be covered in the same manner as the IRS

 In order to meet the reasonable basis test, you must have treated the worker as a subcontractor because you reasonably relied on: